fatih/vim-go-tutorial/README.md

 [Ultisnips](https://github.com/SirVer/ultisnips) and
 [neosnippet](https://github.com/Shougo/neosnippet.vim).
 By default,
 if you have `Ultisnips` installed it'll work.
 Let us install `ultisnips` first.
-Add it between the `plug` directives in your `vimrc` and then run `:PlugInstall`.
+Add it between the `plug` directives in your `vimrc`, then do a `:source ~/.vimrc` in your vim editor and then run `:PlugInstall`.
 Example:

 ```vim